Remediating Access Issues

 Overview

-When running DMC physical, Hyper-V, VMware, or Linux server scans, you may encounter access issues that prevent successful validation and scanning.
+When running DMC physical, Hyper-V, VMware, Linux server scans, or SQL Server assessments, you may encounter access issues that prevent successful validation and scanning.

 This guide provides secure, streamlined steps to troubleshoot and resolve connectivity, credential, and configuration problems.